Resolutions require only words. Results require action.

 I read somewhere that one way to start thinking about money in a completely new way is to replace "money" with the word "freedom" in any context where money is the subject.
 I can write about minimalism and zero waste and optimal health until I am blue in the face, but I think I would do a disservice if I don't mention money as a core component of this.
 For many of us, we are caught in the cycle of eat, work, spend.
 We work long hours to buy things we don't need even though we already have a house full of stuff we can't even close our closets and garage.
 This is one of the reasons why I have Personal Capital here.
 It is a service that links ALL of your financial accounts into one place.
 Their app provides a great view of your current Net Worth.
 Your Net Worth is important because it show if you've been taking care of yourself.
 I love this app and the service because of the holistic view it provides.
 It even has a view into the investment fees you are paying.
 If your goal this year is to wrangle your finances, this could help you keep an eye out on your spending, saving and investment.

 Personal Capital does offer financial services which I do not use.
 You don't need it and are not forced to use their wealth management service, but keep that in mind that with a freemium model comes certain attachments.
 I continue to those their platform and encourage others to do the same at it gives a very good overview of where you are financially.
 Understand that money means freedom and security for you and your family.
+Get $20 bucks if you open a Personal Capital account and link an investment account.
+It's worth it to see how your investments are being distributed.

 Oh and get that Travel Fund started!